CloudTechDevOps/MLOPS-bank-app/README.md

-# 🏦 MLOps Bank App
+#  MLOps Models
 A machine learning project showcasing various ML models commonly used in banking applications such as fraud detection, customer churn prediction, credit scoring, customer segmentation, and more.
 This repository demonstrates simple explanations of each model along with their typical use cases.

 ---

-## 📌 Machine Learning Models Used
+##  Machine Learning Models Used

 ### 1. **Logistic Regression**
 **What it does:**
 Predicts binary outcomes such as yes/no, 0/1, true/false.

 **Example Use Case:**
-➡️ Will the customer leave the bank?
+Will the customer leave the bank?
 (Churn prediction)

 ---